pau-tomas/gb-studio-plugins/README.md

 The `Layout` tab allows to configure multiple options for the dialogue box:

-- Minimum and maximum height of the display box, and if the border should be rendered or not.
+- Minimum and maximum height of the display box, and if the frame should be rendered or not.
 - The starting position of the text.
 - The maxmimum number of lines before the text will start scrolling up.
 - Configure when the dialogue will close: